calbebop/Batesian/README.md

 useful and catches a real class of problems.

 It leaves another class completely untested.
-Some vulnerabilities only surface when the system processes a crafted attack payload -- an abused OAuth registration flow, a push-notification callback pointed at an attacker-controlled host, a JWS signature stripped down to `"alg":"none"`.
+Some vulnerabilities only surface when the system processes a crafted attack payload such as an abused OAuth registration flow, a push-notification callback pointed at an attacker-controlled host, a JWS signature stripped down to `"alg":"none"`.
 Passive inspection cannot reach these because they require the server to act, not just exist.